 Reactor is available as a standalone application, as well as integrated into Instant JChem, JChem for Excel, and workflow management tools KNIME and Pipeline Pilot.
 In its standalone version, it can be used as a GUI application, as a command line application, and also as a full-featured Java API.
 Reactor is platform-independent, it is available on Windows, Mac OS and Linux systems.

 Create and test your reactions

-Reactor has an internally integrated reaction sketcher and editor tool.
+Reactor has an integrated reaction sketcher and editor tool.
 Users can create their own reaction schemes and add corresponding reaction rules by using the Chemical Terms language.
 The created reaction schemes can be easily tested and the reaction rules can be validated using the integrated reaction testing tool in Reactor.